avpresbitero/deep-rl-reacher/README.md

 	activate drl
 	```

-2. Clone the deep reinforcement learning repository, and navigate to the `python/` folder.
-Install several dependencies.
+2. Clone the deep reinforcement learning repository if you haven't yet, and navigate to the `python/` folder.
+Install the dependencies using the following code.
 ```bash
 git clone https://github.com/udacity/deep-reinforcement-learning.git
 cd deep-reinforcement-learning/python